allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 * `delivery`: calculates the delivery price based on the defined policy

-* `order`: keeps the logic related to the user's order, such as the amount of payment, or the ability to find them among other orders
+* `order`: keeps the logic related to the user’s order, such as the amount of payment, or the ability to find them among other orders

 * `sales`: provides information on types promotions (e.g. price list configuration), especially the minimum value order